vinooMj/hyperledger-_CBDC_notes/cbdc.md

 Intriguingly, CBDCs are not cryptocurrencies.
 CBDCs are created and managed by a nation's central bank or other monetary authority.

-In the case of CBDC, a central database creates the currency and gives every e-dollar a unique serial number to identify it.
+In the case of CBDC, a central database createss the currency and gives every e-dollar a unique serial number to identify it.

 In addition, since CBDCs are a centralized form of money, this currency does not anonymize transactions like other cryptocurrencies.